FAQs: Heritage Hills Elementary

-- The Division does not receive funding for on-site childcare facilities.
+- No, the Division does not receive funding for on-site childcare facilities.
 Strathcona County has a comprehensive listing of child care providers in Sherwood Park, however, if families wish to consider their options ahead of time.

 What will happen to the current administration/staff from Wye Elementary when the school moves?

 - As the new building is a replacement school, many Wye Elementary staff and some Ecole Campbelltown staff would move from the current location to the new location.
 The actual number of staff members would depend on the number of students enrolled at the time.

 What public engagement has taken place?

-Two information nights were hosted on Sept.
-26 and Oct.
-5, 2017 for parents, staff and interested community members to provide input on the preliminary site plan and school design options.
+Two information nights were hosted in fall 2017 for parents, staff and interested community members to provide input on the preliminary site plan and school design options.
 Two additional information sessions took place in February 2018 at which attendees viewed the final site plan and school design.

 What public engagement is planned?